Dylan101103/LED-Bookshelf/README.md

  2x Arcade/Button Quick-Connect Wire Pair - Set of 10 pairs

+ 25Ft of 14-2  Romex

+ 1x Can of black quick-dry spray paint

  Most items can be found on this adafruit wishlist http://www.adafruit.com/wishlists/452308

 The "Arduino_Bookshelf_Adafruit" sketch is build using the Adafruit NeoPixel libaray.